-Syrian Activist Looks Up: 'For the First Time Ever, There's a Glimmer of Hope'
+Syrian Activist Looks Up: 'For The First Time Ever, There's A Glimmer of Hope'

 We have never wished that the United States commit troops to this fight.
 When I moved to the United States, I moved to Arkansas.
 I had many friends that served in the United States Army.
 I know the sacrifices.
 I know the people that came back losing limbs and people that lost lives.
 I understand, and I don't want American troops to go to Syria, to fight someone else's war.

-What we do want is a political transition, and a real one—one that has an enforcement mechanism that would end the killing in Syria and end this horrendous slaughter that has been going on for way too long.
+What we do want is a political transition, and a real one — one that has an enforcement mechanism that would end the killing in Syria and end this horrendous slaughter that has been going on for way too long.

 On what's his state of mind at the moment